 Gà Kho Gừng – Ginger Caramelized Chicken: a classic dish in every Vietnamese family.

-Moreover, Nước Màu is widely used in Vietnamese BBQ like:
+Moreover, Nước Màu is a key ingredient in many popular Vietnamese BBQ dishes, including:

-Bún Chả Hà Nội: Northern Vietnamese rice noodles with grilled pork.
+Bún Chả Hà Nội – Northern Vietnamese rice noodles served with grilled pork.

-Bún Thịt Nướng: Southern Vietnamese rice noodles with grilled pork.
+Bún Thịt Nướng – Southern Vietnamese rice noodles topped with grilled pork.

-Vietnamese Lemongrass Chicken: Served with rice noodles to create Vietnamese Lemongrass Chicken Vermicelli, or with steamed rice to make Cơm Gà Nướng (Grilled Chicken Rice).
+Vietnamese Lemongrass Chicken – Often served with rice noodles to make Lemongrass Chicken Vermicelli or paired with steamed rice for Cơm Gà Nướng (Grilled Chicken Rice).

-Lemongrass Pork Chops: Featured in Cơm Tấm (broken rice plate) alongside Đồ Chua (pickled carrots and daikon), Bì (shredded pork) and Chả Trứng Hấp (steamed egg meatloaf).
+Lemongrass Pork Chops – Featured in Cơm Tấm (broken rice plate), served with Đồ Chua (pickled carrots and daikon), (shredded pork), and Chả Trứng Hấp (steamed egg meatloaf).

 Bánh Xèo Miền Trung (Central-Style Bánh Xèo): in Nha Trang, my hometown, caramel sauce is often added to the rice batter for color.
 This distinguishes it from the more commonly known yellowish Bánh Xèo in the South, which is more popular internationally.